-Have You Been Harmed by Your Investment Adviser’s Outside Business Activities?
+Have You Been Harmed by Your Investment Advisor’s Outside Business Activities?

 If you are an investor with concerns that your investment professional has failed to disclose important information to you, please call The Law Offices of Robert Wayne Pearce, P.A.

-Our firm has successfully represented individuals harmed by broker and investment advisor negligence or misconduct for over 40 years.
+Our FINRA arbitration lawyers have successfully represented individuals harmed by broker and investment advisor negligence or misconduct for over 40 years.
 Cases involving violations of FINRA rules are complex.
 Attorney Pearce has the expertise and experience to help you navigate any kind of securities or investment dispute.

 Contact our team today to discuss an evaluation of your potential case.
 Our team has recovered over $160 million for our clients, and we want to help you too.